 It may surprise you to know that the Prague Jewish Museum is not actually a single place.
 It’s a collection of Jewish sites that includes the Pinkas Synagogue, Maisel Synagogue, Klausen Synagogue, Spanish Synagogue, Ceremonial Hall and the Robert Guttmann Gallery.
 Not technically part of the Prague Jewish Museum but here you can also buy a ticket to get access to the Orthodox Old/New Synagogue.

 You can order online by going to the Prague Jewish Museum website e-shop http://www.jewishmuseum.cz/en/e-shop-en/ but you’ll still need to queue when you get here to collect the ticket so I suggest you use the link only to see current prices, discounts and restrictions.
-The sites only accept entry with an official ticket (pictured below) so it’s best if you buy when you get here and you’ll have a choice of three ticket options (Note: selected museum memberships have free entry to all sites).
+The sites only accept entry with an official ticket (pictured) so it’s best if you buy when you get here and you’ll have a choice of three ticket options (Note: selected museum memberships have free entry to all sites).
 The ticket is VALID FOR SEVEN DAYS but you can enter each site once.
 Check the Skip the Line Tips and Tricks post for tips on avoiding queues.

-Prague Jewish Town: Gives access to Pinkas Synagogue, Maisel Synagogue, Klausen Synagogue, Spanish Synagogue, Ceremonial Hall and the Robert Guttmann Gallery and the Old/New Synagogue.
-Adult Price CZK550.
+Prague Jewish Town: Gives access to Pinkas Synagogue, Old Jewish Cemetery, Maisel Synagogue, Klausen Synagogue, Spanish Synagogue, Ceremonial Hall and the Robert Guttmann Gallery and the Old/New Synagogue.
+Adult Price CZK500.